-Section 76AA of the Local Government Act 2002 requires the Council to adopt a Significance and Engagement Policy (SEP).
+Section 76AA of the Local Government Act 2002 requires the Council to adopt a Significance and Engagement Policy (SEP) by 1 December 2014.
 This new Policy replaces and extends the Council's current Significance Policy, formerly required under section 90 of the Act.

-The Significance and Engagement Policy is a device for letting the public know what decisions or matters the council and the community consider to be particularly important, how the council will go about assessing the importance of matters, and how and when the community can expect to be consulted on both.
+The Significance and Engagement Policy is a mechanism for letting the public know what decisions or matters the council and the community consider to be particularly important, how the council will go about assessing the importance of matters, and how and when the community can expect to be consulted on both.